Yawen502/Computations_in_neural_network/codebase/week_9_code/update log week 9.md

 - PSTP

 Think of a good presentation form of the graph, try to make it not too busy.

-Make a collection of all, then also

-comparison between CBRNNs

-take the best-performing ones

-take the most biological ones

 Do some summary plots in other forms e.g. bar plot